-Investigator site personnel will administer IP during each period.
-Intact capsules (Treatment C) will be administered with approximately 240 mL of ambient temperature water.
-Capsule contents will be administered as granules mixed with 45 mL of applesauce or yogurt (Treatments A and B, respectively) followed by approximately 240 mL of ambient temperature water.
-See the IP manual for detailed instructions on preparation and administration of IP.
-Participants will swallow the intact capsule and capsule contents mixed with applesauce or yogurt, and will not manipulate or chew the IP prior to swallowing.
+Investigator site personnel will administer IP during each period with ambient temperature water of approximately 240 mL.
+Participants will swallow the intact capsule whole, and will not manipulate or chew the capsule prior to swallowing.

 In order to standardize the conditions on PK sampling days, all participants will be required to refrain from lying down (except when required for BP, pulse rate, and ECG measurements), eating, and drinking beverages other than water during the first 4 hours after dosing.